bitrise-io/devcenter/_articles/en/reviews/ship-add-on.md

 * Choose the provisioning profiles and code signing identities to be used.
 * Set the app specific password.
 * Set the Apple Developer Account email.
+* Set the App SKU.

+For Android:

+* Choose the Android keystore files and the Service Account JSON file.
+* Set the track you want to use to release your APK.

 To access the **Settings** page: